benmoose/atomic-reducer/README.md

 ## Next steps

-See the project board for a list of upcoming features.
+See the issues tracker for items with the `in-progress` label for a list of features and enhancements currently under development.
+If you have any suggestions then please create an issue of your own.

 ## Contributing